g2k19/us-telephone-number-validator/README.md

 # US Telephone Number Validator

-This is a simple web app built as part of a freeCodeCamp project.
+This is a simple web app built as part of the freeCodeCamp curriculum.
 It allows users to check if a given input is a valid US telephone number.

 ## Live Demo